 We are a leading supplier of process control and yield management solutions and services for the semiconductor and related electronics industries.
 Our broad portfolio of inspection and metrology products, and related service, software and other offerings, support R&D and manufacturing of integrated circuits ("IC"), wafers and reticles.
 Our products, services and expertise are used by our customers to measure, detect, analyze and resolve critical and nanometric level product defects, helping them to manage manufacturing process challenges and to obtain higher finish product yields at lower cost.
 We also offer advanced technology solutions to address various manufacturing needs of printed circuit boards ("PCB"), flat panel displays ("FPD"), specialty semiconductor devices and other electronic components, including advanced packaging, light-emitting diode ("LED"), power devices, compound semiconductor, and data storage industries, as well as general materials research.
+In addition, our services business, which generates revenue largely from recurring "subscription-like" contracts, has grown consistently due to increases in the installed base of KLA systems, increasing the value of our contract offerings and extension of system lifetimes resulting from growth in legacy semiconductor markets.

 Our semiconductor customers generally operate in one or both of the major semiconductor device manufacturing markets: memory and foundry/logic.
 The pervasive and increasing needs for semiconductors in many consumer and industrial products, the rapid proliferation of new applications for more advanced semiconductor devices, and the increasing complexity associated with leading edge semiconductor manufacturing drives demand for our process control and yield management solutions.
 Continuing advancement of innovation spurred by the performance, power and price benefits of being at the leading edge, increasing involvement in legacy nodes as semiconductor content increases, and innovation and growth of new enabling technologies are fueling long-term growth for the semiconductor equipment industry.
-End-market demand drivers that are expected to continue in the long term are related to artificial intelligence ("AI"), the deployment of 5G telecommunications technology and associated high-end mobile devices, the electrification and digitization of the automotive industry, the revival of personal computer demand and associated innovations to support remote work, virtual collaboration, remote learning and entertainment, and the growth of the Internet of Things ("IoT").
+End-market demand drivers that are expected to continue in the long term are related to AI including 2-nanometer chip technology, the deployment of 5G telecommunications technology and associated high-end mobile devices, the electrification and digitization of the automotive industry, the revival of personal computer demand and associated innovations to support remote work, virtual collaboration, remote learning and entertainment, and the growth of the Internet of Things ("IoT").

-In recent history, the macro-driven slowdown had impacted general semiconductor demand as the semiconductor industry rebalanced its supply chain and reduced inventory levels.
-As a result of this slowdown as well as a higher interest rate environment, memory device manufacturers and foundry/logic customers reduced their capacity expansion-focused capital expenditure plans.
-While we continue to invest in technological innovation, we remain focused on calibrating our spending levels to reflect the changing environment.
-Semiconductor and other technology delays from customers, in converting to new chips and technology methods, for example, could impact process control capital intensity.
+Recently, the semiconductor industry environment has improved as the emergence of disruptive technologies such as AI and continuing advancement of innovation, as well as rising semiconductor content across end-markets and strategic investments in legacy nodes fuel growth.
+Our foundry/logic customers are slowly increasing their capital intensity, as they continue to scale and incorporate new technologies.
+Additionally, technology development investments supporting AI and high bandwidth memory are improving the environment for memory device manufacturers.
+While we continue to invest in technological innovation, factors such as delays from customers in adopting new chips and technology methods, could impact process control capital intensity.
 Push out or cancellation of deliveries to our customers could still cause earnings volatility, due to the timing of revenue recognition as well as increased risk of inventory-related charges.